tenbonks/nuTROLLA/README.md

 - Write programmatic test's with Django's testing functions, I ended up doing manual testing after, and througout development, more on this in the testing section of this README

+- Write more manual tests

-- I had planned on filling out the footer wit typical information found on a e-commerce site, this would include T&C's, Returns, and a contact form which I was going to implement with a bootstrap modal
+- I had planned on filling out the footer with typical information found on a e-commerce site, this would include T&C's, Returns, and a contact form which I was going to implement with a bootstrap modal

 - Route any unkown URL with the prefix "tenbonks-nutrolla.herokuapp.com" to the apps homepage (404 errors)